Lights! Camera! Action Wildlife! Um… Camera?

 The outdoor drivable zoo area is a lot of fun.
 With all the cool exotic species roaming around, it was the miniature horses that got Damian recharged again for some reason.
 He snapped out of it and took right to that horse, allowing it to lick his hand and arm.
 He just doesn’t care, that Damian.

-Back in the car, we drove around the brand new “Drive-Thru Safari.”
+Back in the car, we drove around the brand new (in 2008) “Drive-Thru Safari.”
 Unfortunately for us, it was so brand new that it was barely stocked with any animals yet.
-I think we only saw some rheas in there… But it was still neat to drive around and imagine what it would be like in the future (which, of course, is now).
+I think we only saw some rheas in there… But it was still neat to drive around and imagine what it would be like in the future (which, of course, is now when you’re reading this).

 We thought we were done, but then realized there was an entire petting zoo/barn area left to explore.
 Damian LOVES this stuff, so now I was truly upset about our dually dead cameras.
 I was able to squeeze off a few last shots, but none of Damian feeding the baby goats.
 Pure, unadulterated joy!
 He gained some fans who kept giving him more goat food to feed the goats and ironically, several other parents were taking pictures of OUR handsome boy because he was being so darn cute.